-The Oregon Department of Land Conservation and Development will review federal decisions to permit, license, or otherwise authorize renewable energy facilities development within the waters and seafloor of the outer continental shelf adjacent to the functional integrity of marine ecosystem, important marine habitat, and areas important to fisheries, as defined in Statewide Planning Goal 19 Ocean Resources. (see appendix

-Oregon Territorial Sea for consistency with the Oregon Territorial Sea Plan and the applicable enforceable policies of the Oregon Coastal Management Program.
-Federal actions that affects any land or water use or natural resources of the Oregon Coastal Zone shall be supported by environmental studies and analysis, as prescribed below, to ensure compliance with the enforceable policies of Oregon Territorial Sea Plan and the Oregon Coastal Management Program.9
+Decisions to permit, license, or otherwise authorize renewable energy facilities development within the waters and seafloor of the outer continental shelf adjacent to the Oregon Territorial Sea will be reviewed by the Oregon Department of Land Conservation and Development for consistency with the Oregon Territorial Sea Plan and the applicable enforceable policies of the Oregon Coastal Management Program.
+Federal actions affecting coastal uses and resources within the Oregon Coastal Zone shall be supported by environmental studies and analysis, as prescribed below, to ensure compliance with the enforceable policies of Oregon Territorial Sea Plan and the Oregon Coastal Management Program.